wasmerio/old-docs.wasmer.io/integrations/rust/examples/handling-errors.md

     // Let's read in our .wasm file as bytes let wasm_bytes = include_bytes!("../../../../shared/rust/handling-errors.wasm");

-    // Our import object, that allows exposing functions to our wasm module.
+    // Our import object, that allows exposing functions to our Wasm module.
     // We're not importing anything, so make an empty import object. let import_object = imports! {};

-    // Let's create an instance of wasm module running in the wasmer-runtime let instance = instantiate(wasm_bytes, &import_object)?;
+    // Let's create an instance of Wasm module running in the wasmer-runtime let instance = instantiate(wasm_bytes, &import_object)?;

-    // Let's call the exported "throw_error" function ont the wasm module. let throw_error_func: Func<(), ()> = instance
+    // Let's call the exported "throw_error" function ont the Wasm module. let throw_error_func: Func<(), ()> = instance
         .func("throw_wasm_error")
         .expect("throw_wasm_error function was not found");